Helpful Tips for Living Donors and Caretakers

 • If you have copies of your medical history and blood tests, you can keep them here for reference.

-• Join a local transplant support group in your area, if one is available.
-This is the best source for information and questions about the surgery and recovery.
+Join a local transplant support group in your area, if one is available.

 Undoubtedly, you have learned much about the practice of patience, since you have come through much testing and waiting to learn if you can donate.
 Draw on this strength and use it in taking care of yourself.
 Organize a support system and practice being your own advocate in gathering information on what you will need to do to take care of yourself.
 Many donors feel that donation was one of the best and most memorable experiences of their life.
 With preparation and information, donors are better able to have the experience that they hope for.

-• Organize a phone tree or email group to update family and friends on the progress of your surgery.
 Designate someone as the lead person who will then instruct the next person on the list to pass on information.
 This way, you do not have to contact everyone when you may be dealing with many details in getting ready for surgery.

-• Ask your doctor to suggest a reasonable type of exercise for you to do in preparation of surgery.
 Many donors walk regularly before their surgery.
 Working out generally makes your recovery easier and faster.
 Follow your doctor's advice.

-• When packing for the hospital, pack loose-fitting, comfortable clothes so that your incision will not be irritated.
 Most donors mention bringing sweat clothes that are stretchy and soft.
 Be sure to also bring comfortable underwear, socks and shoes.
 Most donors, too, wear hospital gowns after surgery because of IVs, etc. Keep it simple.
 Bring some warm clothes and socks in case your room is cold.
 Footwear should be comfortable, easy to put on (without bending over) and non-slip.

-• If you are in any way religious, don't be shy about dropping a note to your place of worship to ask for their prayers.
 Apart from the power of prayer, it can be a strengthening comfort to know that people are praying for you and thinking positive thoughts for you and the recipient during this time.

-• Consider packing a small, firm pillow that you can use as a "splint" pillow for the hospital and later in the car on the way home.
 A splint pillow is a pillow that you hold to your abdomen for support.
 You can press this pillow to your abdomen when you are getting up (since your abdomen will feel vulnerable and tender).
 Many donors remark later that they were scared to sneeze or cough because of the fear of pain or the concern that their incision will come apart.
 Your abdomen will be tender, but the stitches and/or staples that are used in the incision are secure ones.
 Coughing will be a good thing that prevents respiratory complications.
 The splint pillow can help make coughing easier.
 Also, a small pillow makes wearing a seat belt more comfortable.
 You could also use a back brace to help support your back.

-• A camera is nice in capturing the donation experience and the people who helped take care of you.
-A radio and/or CD player can be helpful in encouraging peace and relaxation while you recover; however, do be aware that hospitals cannot always safeguard your personal belongings so you will be responsible for these items.
+However, do be aware that hospitals cannot always safeguard your personal belongings so you will be responsible for these items.
 You may find it harder to concentrate on reading material with taking pain medicine, etc. Music, magazines, or books-on-tape can be nice diversions.
 If you have a tape recorder, you can also record your thoughts or feelings after surgery, as you may not feel up to writing.

-• Prepare your home beforehand.
 Consider having a chair with arms that you can push up on to help you in getting up and down.
 A heating pad is a good comfort measure for incisional pain.

-• It is a good idea to limit the number of visitors the night before surgery.
 You won't want to go into the day of surgery feeling tired.
 This also includes any work that you were thinking of doing.
 Be sure to follow your physician's requirements regarding fasting before the surgery.
 Your last meal before surgery should be light and non-greasy.

 After all the waiting and testing, the big day for you and the recipient finally arrived, and you are now in recovery.
 It is hard sometimes for people to put these kinds of hopes and feelings into words.
 You have undoubtedly done all that you could do for the surgery to be a success.
 No matter what the outcome is, this is a time of letting go and moving forward with the acknowledgement that no matter what, this was very, very special.
 You have done the giving part and now it is time to give to yourself and receive help from others.

 It is normal for donors to experience a period of depression or anxiety after surgery.
 Keep this in mind and be gentle with your feelings.
 Many feelings and moods will come and go.
 Take note of them and remember that any depression that you feel will usually pass as well.
 Talk to your transplant team if those feelings linger.
 Take care of yourself during this time to help reduce stress.
-Ask for help and support from your family members, friends, and from other donors and recipients on the NKF website.
+Ask for help and support from your family members, friends, and from other donors and recipients through NKF Peers.

 If you know your recipient, focus on the benefit that this person received by undergoing a transplant.
 Any discomfort you feel is for a very good reason.
 If you don't know your recipient, you can write down your feelings about wanting to be a donor as a reminder when you are recovering and may not be feeling well.
 Some anonymous donors receive a letter from their recipients if both parties agree.
 If this is your situation, you can refer to that letter as you recover.